Ford Fusion (Americas): Second generation (2013)

 The second generation Fusion was unveiled at the 2012 North American International Auto Show as a 2013 model.
 The redesigned Fusion is built on the Ford CD4 platform and is an example of Ford's global car strategy "One-Ford", with design led by Ford of Europe, started with the Focus and then the extension of Fiesta production, which both came into North America in 2012.
 The new model marks the reconvergence of Ford's mid-size platform for both Europe and the Americas – the CDW27 program which spawned the Ford Contour/Mercury Mystique and the original European Mondeo had been the company's previous attempt at a mid-size car for the world, which was met with mixed success.

 As a One-Ford project, Ford of Europe Head of Advanced design team Chris Hamilton was commissioned as lead designer based in Detroit, under the guise Exterior Chief Designer for Ford/Lincoln, with design support led from Ford of Europe studios in Germany and the United Kingdom.
 Test and development of localized versions was undertaken in both North America and Europe, resulting in different engine choices, automatic gearboxes, suspension settings and tires.

-Like the previous generation Fusion, the final assembly takes place at Hermosillo Stamping and Assembly, Hermosillo, Sonora, Mexico.
-Due to strong sales of the redesigned 2013 year model, additional capacity was added in Flat Rock Assembly Plant, Michigan.
+As with the previous generation Fusion, the final assembly took place at Hermosillo Stamping and Assembly, Hermosillo, Sonora, Mexico, with additional capacity added in Flat Rock Assembly Plant, Michigan.
 The hybrid version and the Fusion Energi plug-in hybrid will continue to be assembled in Mexico.
 The Mexican assembly plant won the prized MIT, Worlds Best Automobile Plant award.
 In Europe and other international markets, the engine range is similar, but the 2.5 will only be available in North America.
 In international markets, a three-cylinder 1.0L 123 bhp EcoBoost, claimed to produce just 125g/km of CO_{2} emissions; and the Ford Fusion Energi plug-in hybrid is expected to be released between 2014 and 2015.